 Introduction

-Since the winter overhere seems to last and technology made a leap forward when it comes to cheap display and integrated ESP processors and also when it comes to frameworks for graphics on these integrated board, like LVG.
+Since the winter overhere seems to last and technology made a leap forward when it comes to cheap displays and integrated ESP processors and also when it comes to frameworks for graphics on these integrated board, like LVGL.

-Today they come fully integrated and in a housing as one.
+Today they (the displays) come fully integrated and in a housing as one.
 Making it an interesting device for replacement of old displays and whatsoever.
 The even have a name; cheap yellow displays (CYD)

 So I bought a 7" display for about € 37.
-Nextion displays are extremely expensive these days and do not have much benefits above these CYD displays.
+Nextion displays are extremely expensive these days and do not have much benefits above these CYD displays imo.

 Although I had a kind of similar display on my desk for about 2 years I hopefully ordered this bigger version.